The Who Concert Review 1982

 Enjoy My 1979 WHO Info;

 This was a very nice early autumn day for an outdoor concert.
 Santana opened the show, but for some reason Carlos didn’t want to play that day.
 By that I mean he didn’t play with the aggressive intensity that I had seen him play with 3 other times.
 Next came The Clash.
 It was still to early in the 1980s for me or my friends to know their music.
 In our opinion they couldn’t get off the stage quick enough.
-I think they just about got booed off.
+They just about got booed off.

 I thought the crowd enjoyed the newer songs, and everyone really got into Baba O’Riley.
 As usual Roger would throw the microphone up in the air and twirl it around.
 Pete of course slammed his guitar to pieces on the stage-at least twice.

 The show ended with everyone exhausted.
 It had been a long day and somehow the 1970s had slipped away and we all realized we were well into the 1980s.
 Was this it ?
 Was The Who going to break up ?
 Interesting how something that important that day didn’t matter.
 After all - It was the music that mattered.

 Follow this link and click on the YELLOW JOIN Tab.
 HubPages is your online space to share your advice, reviews, useful tips, opinions and insights with hundreds of other authors.
 HubPages is completely free, and you can even earn online ad revenue!

 If your wondering when the best time to visit Naples Florida is, the easy answer is ANYTIME.
 Located on the west coast of Florida, overlooking the Gulf Of Mexico, this vacation area offers many activities for both young...